 It had obviously recently opened and the owner was training the employees as they were ringing customers up.
-Customers order before they seat themselves so know what you want.
+Customers order before they seat themselves so know what you want before you go.
 The prices were a little high for that type of restaurant.

 The Main Event